 A breastfeeding advocacy ad has the following: "Dog's milk is for puppies.
 Pig's milk is for piglets.
 Cow's milk, for my baby?
 My baby is not an animal."

 In 2010, someone in the Russian Ministry of Health remembered that a common Russian slang phrase for delerium tremens meant something along the lines of "the squirrel from Hell."
-The result of this was a series of advertisements featuring a drunken, bedraggled CGI squirrel with bloodshot eyes who acted like a man gone half-insane after a night getting plastered.
+The result of this was a series of anti-drinking advertisements featuring a drunken, bedraggled CGI squirrel with bloodshot eyes who acted like a man gone half-insane after a night getting plastered.
 The tagline had him look right at the camera and say "Getting drunk?
 I'll be coming your way!!"

 In an amusing spoof of these, the Swedish bus company Väst Trafik features several of these being made fun of to fit with the message "take the bus" ("Sleep behind the wheel.
 Way behind the wheel", for example).